Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/TCPip_requirements.md

 ---

-    title: TCP/IP requirements
+    title: "TCP/IP requirements"
-    linkTitle: TCP/IP requirements
+    linkTitle: "TCP/IP requirements"
     weight: 190

----
-This section describes the specific requirements for TCP/IP in a Transfer CFT {{< TransferCFT/PrimaryForOS400  >}} environment.
+---This section describes the specific requirements for TCP/IP in a Transfer CFT {{< TransferCFT/PrimaryForOS400  >}} environment.

 ## Interface level used